 1. Idea generation

-We have a watch list of companies which we have been following for some time.
+We have a watch list of companies which we have been following.
 Much of the investment process has already been completed concerning these companies.
 So we can act fast on new information and/or changes in the market price of these companies.
 We also obtain investment ideas through industry analysis (competitors, suppliers and industry clients are all possible investments), from other investors and from the media.

 2. Due Diligence